 And of course, those dogs with rich dark brown fur coats always do well with a name like this.

 The rich, saucy beef mix with plum tomatoes, mushrooms, herbs and sometimes even a smattering of red wine.
-A sultry and rich Italian favourite, and a fine name for a fancy dog besides.
+A sultry and rich Italian favorite, and a fine name for a fancy dog besides.

-A rapidfire dog who’s always running here, there and everywhere – perfectly summed up by the name of the strong, energising little shots of coffee that Italy invented.
+A rapid-fire dog who’s always running here, there and everywhere – perfectly summed up by the name of the strong, energizing little shots of coffee that Italy invented.